 How Insurance Agencies Can Boost Customer Retention to 95%

-If you want your agency to be a success, making customer acquisition your top priority is a mistake.
-Customer retention is a far more profitable priority because keeping an existing customer is so much cheaper than going out and finding a new one.
+If you want your agency to be a success, customer retention must be a priority.
+Keeping an existing customer is far cheaper than going out and finding a new one and the data speaks for itself.
 The average retention rate for the insurance industry is 84%, but the top companies in the industry are beating that average by 10% or more.

 A retention rate of 84% may sound great, but that means you’re losing 16% of your customers per year.
 Let’s say your agency has 50 customers.
 If eight of those customers walk out the door every year, that means the first eight customers you bring on board aren’t improving your business so much as they’re making up for your losses.

 According to The Independent Insurance Agents of Dallas (IIAD), insurance has higher customer acquisition costs than any other industry.
 Insurance agents can expect to spend 7 to 9 times more money acquiring a new customer than retaining an old one.

 So how do you hang onto your customers?
 You give them good reasons to stay.